Turf Battles: Development

 Turf Battles was first announced by HyperEngines LLC in October 2005.
 Development of the game from the Korean version has taken about 2 months, with extensive testing.
 The game was designed to be an open environment, where players are allowed to do what they please.
 Quests are optional, and were designed to help guide players, allow character development, and to spread characters across different zones, to try to avoid what developers call 'player collision'.
 The game interface allows players to customize appearance, controls, and other modifications.

 Regional variations

-IMAZIC distributes Turf Battles in the following countries: Japan, Korea, Taiwan, China, and the United States.
+IMAZIC distributed Turf Battles in the following countries: Japan, Korea, Taiwan, China, and the United States.

 In Korea, the game is called Sephiroth (세피로스).
 Sephiroth is the base version of Turf Battles, written in Korean, and allowing those with only Korean Social Security Numbers to play.

 In Taiwan, the game is called Sephiroth (凱旋).
 The game is written in the Chinese language, and is restricted solely to players who are located in Taiwan, Hong Kong, or Macao.

 In China, the game is called Kaixuan (凯旋/Triumph).
 The game is written in the Chinese language, and is restricted solely to players who are located in Asia.

 In Japan, the game is known as Sephiroth (セフィロス).
 Written in Japanese, the client download is currently only available to those who live in Japan.